ponylang/ponylang-website/content/blog/last-week-in-pony-06032018.md

 This time we have two small bug fixes and a lot of improvement on our new release process.
 Thus upgrading is recommended.

+Thanks Dipin Hora, for taking care of this!

 ## News and Blog Posts

 - [Introduction to the Pony programming language](https://opensource.com/article/18/5/pony) by Sean T. Allen